 Importance of a Good Body

 Hönekopp et al. performed a study on 80 men and 27 female raters, looking at physical fitness and attractiveness.
-Their hypothesis is that physical fitness increased your value as a mate in ancient times.
+They hypothesized that physical fitness increased your value as a mate in ancient times.

 If you doubt the importance of physique, note that:

-- A study by Lukaszewski et al. (2016) demonstrated that people perceive muscular men better leaders.
-Therefore, having a strong muscular frame literally gives you status.
+- A study by Lukaszewski et al. (2016) demonstrated that people perceive muscular men as better leaders.
+Therefore, having a robust muscular frame literally gives you status.

 Looking at a person’s physique gives you a handful of information about a person’s strength, stamina, health, and intelligence.
 It only takes a split second to evaluate someone and form a first impression.
-This can make all the difference in the dating and professional world.
+Having a chiseled physique can make all the difference in the dating and professional world.

 Body Attractiveness Science